tankren/tankren.github.io/content/authors/admin/_index.md

     awarder: December 2021
     icon:
     summary: |
-    Responsible to lead the Carve-out project of MVP from RBCWCollect and sort the current business process which is ERP related
+    Responsible to lead the Carve-out project of MVP from RBCWCollect and sort the current business process which is ERP related:
     - Design and prepare the test case file
     - Understand the migration concept and prepare the migration whitelist
     - Clean up the productive system for carve-out migration